Skip to Content

 • Include a variety of textures.
 Examples might include smooth, creamy chocolates paired with crunchy shortbread cookies and fresh juicy fruit.

 • Include a variety of heights.
-I choose some long, thin rolled wafers, added a few dishes of different heights for the candy, and placed some of the items flat on the plate or board
+I chose some long, thin rolled wafers, added a few dishes of different heights for the candy, and placed some of the items flat on the plate or board

 • Add some drinks – alcoholic or non-alcoholic.
 The drinks themselves can be part of the dessert if they are sweet.
 The other option is to have non-sweet, refreshing drinks to cleanse the palate between the sweet treats.